 The annual agricultural show in Ottosdal is one of the oldest in the province.
-Trenches and cemeteries dating from the Anglo-Boer/ South African War can be found on the farms Gestoptefontein and Driekuil.
-Sanrock engravings, Stone-Age implements and structures are found on farms such as Witpoort, Gestoptefontein, Driekuil and Korannafontein.
+Trenches and cemeteries dating from the Anglo-Boer/South African War can be found on the farms Gestoptefontein and Driekuil.
+San-rock engravings, Stone-Age implements and structures are found on farms such as Witpoort, Gestoptefontein, Driekuil and Korannafontein.

-The Garden of Remembrance contains graves of soldiers killed during the war.
-The Old Farmhouse was built in 1910 and houses a unique African collection.
+In the Garden of Remembrance are graves of soldiers killed during the war.
+The Old Farmhouse that was built in 1910, houses a unique African a collection.
 The Old Water Mill that was built around 1860 is a national monument.

 The Ottosdal Night Race is organised in conjunction with the Diamond Marathon Club.
-The event consists of 42,2-km, 21,1-km,10-km and 5-km fun runs.